caburj/caburj/README.md

 - Just as many of you, I also became a software developer by self-study. 📖
 - Currently one of the maintainers of Odoo's Point of Sale module. 💻
-- Trying to learn dynamic programming. ⌛
+- Continuously learning CS concepts. ⌛
 - Sometimes solve puzzles in [Project Euler]("https://projecteuler.net/about"). 🧩